NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Run RETRO Model Inference
 -------------------------------

-Once the RETRO model has been trained, we can put it into inference mode and experiment with it.
+Once the RETRO model has been trained, you can put it into inference mode and experiment with it.
-During inference, we are not limited to the indexed corpus to retrieve relevant chunks, but can directly provide any relevant contexts to the prompt through the argument ``neighbors``.
+During inference, you are not limited to the indexed corpus to retrieve relevant chunks, but can directly provide any relevant contexts to the prompt through the argument ``neighbors``.
-Implementation-wise, when inferencing, input for RETRO is set up differently than when in training.
-Particularly, the model's input will be presented as comprising of two chunks only, one for the prompt, and one for the answer to be generated.
-These chunks don't necessarily have the length of 64 as in training, but will have the length of the tokenized prompt.
-For each prompt, context neighbors can be provided.
-These neighbors will correspond to the first chunk and will be passed through RETRO's encoder to generate text for the second chunk.
+When performing inference, the input for RETRO differs from that used during training structurally.
+Specifically, the model’s input consists of only two chunks: one for the prompt and another for the answer to be generated.
+Unlike during training, these chunks do not necessarily have a fixed length of 64 tokens; instead, they match the length of the tokenized prompt.
+When context neighbors are supplied for a prompt, these neighbors correspond to the first chunk and are processed through the RETRO encoder to generate text for the second chunk.

-Below is an example RETRO inferencing script.
-The rest of the arguments values are retrieved from ``examples/nlp/language_modeling/conf/megatron_retro_inference.yaml``.
+The following example shows a RETRO inferencing script.
+The rest of the argument values are retrieved from ``examples/nlp/language_modeling/conf/megatron_retro_inference.yaml``.

 .. code-block:: bash